 Payday loans may seem like a solution when you’re in need of quick money, but they can prove overwhelming — especially if you’re already struggling to pay off your debt.
 The two main components to payday loan default are easy access to money and the expensive fees that come with it.

 Payday loans are easy to get, both in person or online.
-All you need is an ID, a checking account and a source of income.
-The lender allows you to borrow a certain amount of money for a fee, and you write a post-dated check for the loan repayment or give the lender permission to pull funds from your bank account on your next payday.
+All you need is ID, a chequing account and a source of income.
+The lender allows you to borrow a certain amount of money for a fee, and you write a post-dated cheque for the loan repayment or give the lender permission to pull funds from your bank account on your next payday.
 This easy access means you may not think about how much the loan costs, especially when the lender presents your interest as a “small fee” of $10 or $15 per $100 borrowed.

 Payday loan tornadoes: getting caught in a debt spiral